SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 * Microsoft Visual C++ Build Tools 2015 (Windows only).
 * Microsoft Build Tools 2015 (Windows only).

-Help setting up the environment can be found on GoCD's [documentation](https://developer.gocd.org/current/2/2.1.html).
+Help setting up the environment can be found on GoCD's [Developer documentation](https://developer.gocd.org/current/2/2.1.html).

 For users, this application runs on browsers like Chrome.
 As a continuous delivery server, repository such as github and a deployment environment will be required.

 ### Documentation Sources
 Main features and other detailed information is explained in [GoCD features page](https://www.gocd.org/why-gocd/).
-Main documentation can be found on the [GoCD User Documentation](https://docs.gocd.org/current/) page.
+Main user documentation can be found on the [GoCD User Documentation](https://docs.gocd.org/current/) page.
+Other resources can be found at [GoCD Resources](https://www.gocd.org/resources/) page.

 ### License